signalpoint/dg_autocomplete/README.md

 ## "Friend" elements

 It's possible to have other form elements trigger an autocomplete to run again when their value changes.

-A simple example is two radio buttons next to an autocomplete that let's the user toggle between to search buckets:
+A simple example would be two radio buttons next to an autocomplete input, which let's the user toggle between two different search routines:

 ```
 form.which = {